Lefjuu/tasks-management/README.md

 - **util/:** Contains additional features that don't fit elsewhere.

 ## Authentication

+For a detailed API documentation and examples, please refer to the Postman Documentation.
+This documentation contains information about available API endpoints, their descriptions, parameters, responses, and authentication methods.

+Developers and users can access the Postman documentation for a comprehensive guide on using the API and integrating it into their workflow effectively.

 Authentication in the Task Management Application is based on JSON Web Tokens (JWT) and Passport.
 Passport is used to implement OAuth authentication with Facebook, Google, and GitHub.
 To ensure secure requests, the `Authorization` header is used with a valid JWT.
 Middleware is provided for request authentication.
 The required middleware configures JWT with the application's secret, resulting in a 401 status code for unauthenticated requests.
 The payload of the JWT can be accessed in the endpoint as `req.payload`.
 The optional middleware is configured the same way but doesn't return a 401 status code for unauthenticated requests.